ancientgoat/TooSkunk/README.md

 Order of execution when running 'Rule Beta'
  * Rule Alpha runs and outputs something.
- * Then depending on the true false status of 'Rule Alpha' 'Rule Beta' outputs something.
+ * Then depending on the true false status of 'Rule Alpha', 'Rule Beta' then outputs something.